Political history of the United Kingdom (1979–present): Thatcher's political and economic philosophy

-In September 1988, at Bruges, Thatcher announced her opposition to proposals from the European Community for a federal structure and increasing centralisation of decision-making.
+In September 1988, at Bruges, Thatcher announced her opposition to proposals from the European Economic Community for a federal structure and increasing centralisation of decision-making.
 Although she had supported British membership, Thatcher believed that the role of the EC should be limited to ensuring free trade and effective competition, and feared that new EC regulations would reverse the changes she was making in the UK.
 "We have not successfully rolled back the frontiers of the state in Britain, only to see them re-imposed at a European level, with a new super-state exercising a new dominance from Brussels".
 The speech caused an outcry from other European leaders, and exposed for the first time the deep split that was emerging over European policy inside her Conservative Party.
-Since 1985 Thatcher had been blocking British membership of the Exchange Rate Mechanism (ERM), a preparation for Economic and Monetary Union, through which a single currency would replace national currencies, which the EC began seriously to discuss by 1990.
+Since 1985 Thatcher had been blocking British membership of the European Exchange Rate Mechanism (ERM), a preparation for Economic and Monetary Union, through which a single currency would replace national currencies, which the EC began seriously to discuss by 1990.

 Thatcher's popularity once again declined in 1989 as the economy suffered from high interest rates imposed to stop an unsustainable boom.
-She blamed her Chancellor, Nigel Lawson, who had exacerbated the boom by trying to keep the pound sterling low ("shadowing the Deutschmark") as a preparation for European Exchange Rate Mechanism membership; Thatcher claimed not to have been told of this and did not approve.
+She blamed her chancellor, Nigel Lawson, who had exacerbated the boom by trying to keep the pound sterling low ("shadowing the Deutsche Mark") as a preparation for European Exchange Rate Mechanism membership; Thatcher claimed not to have been told of this and did not approve.
 At the Madrid European summit, Lawson and Foreign Secretary Geoffrey Howe forced Thatcher to agree the circumstances under which she would join the ERM.
 Thatcher took revenge on both by demoting Howe, and by listening more to her adviser Sir Alan Walters on economic matters.
 Lawson resigned that October, feeling that Thatcher had undermined him.

 That November, Thatcher was challenged for the leadership of the Conservative Party by Sir Anthony Meyer.
 As Meyer was a virtually unknown backbench MP, he was viewed as a stalking horse candidate for more prominent members of the party.
-Thatcher easily defeated Meyer's challenge, but there were 60 ballot papers either cast for Meyer or abstaining, a surprisingly large number for a sitting Prime Minister.
+Thatcher easily defeated Meyer's challenge, but there were 60 ballot papers either cast for Meyer or abstaining, a surprisingly large number for a sitting prime minister.